post image

 What to include: Determined sections and formatting your work history

 Before you begin to write your CV, the first thing you want to do is determine which of the above sections you want to use.
-After you have determined the sections that you want to use in your CV you can then begin to gather the necessary information to fill up the sections.
-When gathering information to insert into the CV remember to be specific.
+After you have determined the sections that you want to use in your CV, you can then begin to gather the necessary information to fill up the sections.
+When gathering information to insert into the CV, remember to be specific.

 The CV is detailed, but you will want to save some information to discuss during the interview process.

-The starting point should be your professional experience, one thing to keep in mind is that when you’re drafting your work experience you want to make sure that you include the name of the employer, the position name, location of the employment, and the start and end dates.
-When it comes to the dates many people wonder if they should include the month and year start and end, or just the start and end years.
+The starting point should be your professional experience, One thing to keep in mind is that when you’re drafting your work experience, you want to make sure that you include the name of the employer, the position name, location of the employment, and the start and end dates.
+When it comes to the dates, many people wonder if they should include the month and year start and end, or just the start and end years.
 The honest answer is that you can include either one that you want.
-Typically, people will use year to year if they have gaps in their work history or have worked a lot of contract work.
-When it comes to determining how far back you should go on your CV, the rule of thumb is as far back as you need in accordance with the employer’s requirements.

-Now that you have the specifics of creating your professional history section you will need to determine what information to share with the employer and information to save for the skills section and what information to leave out, or save for the interview.
 The first thing you want to do is determine what is the employer looking for in their candidates.
-You will want to begin with reviewing the various job postings that you are interested in and determine the commonalities among them.
-If you are researching for an academic program you will want to have a specific CV that discusses your talents in relation to the prerequisites of the program.
+You will want to begin with reviewing the various job postings that you are interested in and determining the commonalities among them.
+If you are researching for an academic program, you will want to have a specific CV that discusses your talents in relation to the prerequisites of the program.
 This is something that we will address further in this article.

 cv-writing-guide-scourtesy of Bench Accounting from unsplash.com

-Following this aspect, you will want to list your job duties in an order that highlights the most relevant skills first.
-You should keep your duties between six to eight points when describing your work experience.
-List the most relevant points first, followed by the other tasks you completed at your position.
-An example of this could be if you are seeking a project manager position and you notice that employers are commonly looking for someone who has experience working with C-level executives, experience working with multi-million dollar budgets, along with the ability to build collaborative relationships with clients, these would all be pieces of information to highlight on your CV first under each employer.
-The main thing you want to do is list each point discussing how you brought about results.
+An example of this could be if you are seeking a project manager position and you notice that employers are commonly looking for someone who has experience working with C-level executives, experience working with multi-million dollar budgets, along with the ability to build collaborative relationships with clients; these would all be pieces of information to highlight on your CV first under each employer.
+The main thing you want to do is list each point, discussing how you brought about results.

 How to organize your CV properly

 Once you have your jobs listed, then you’ll have a clear idea what you have accomplished and what information you really want to focus on in relation to the positions you will be applying for.
-At this point you will want to move on to the skills section or highlights of qualifications section.
-The skills section is very important and it will be the first thing that the employer will review upon receiving your CV.
-The skills section is meant to help you explain to the employer in six to eight points why you are the most qualified candidate for the opportunity they are looking to fill.
-In the skills section, there are various forms of presentation that you can utilize when telling employers about your abilities.
+At this point, you will want to move on to the skills section or highlights of qualifications section.
+The skills section is very important, and it will be the first thing that the employer will review upon receiving your CV.

 The most common one is as mentioned earlier, which is six to eight points to list what you have done.
 Things to mention in this format is as follows: